Sc1borg/startup/notes.md

-set up an ec2 instance in class learned about ip addresses - like mail addresses tried to set up a domain name, but thinking of a name was too much pressure
+set up an ec2 instance in class learned about ip addresses - like mail addresses tried to set up a domain name, but I had trouble because route 53 wasn't working for me.
+I eventually turned to a different company, and I might transfer later.

 ## Caddy